FoundationVision/Groma/README.md

 ><a href='https://huggingface.co/datasets/FoundationVision/groma_instruct'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Dataset-yellow'></a>

 <img src='docs/teaser.png' align="center" width="80%">
-<p>Groma is a multimodal large language model with exceptional region understanding and visual grounding capabilities.
+<p align="left">Groma is a multimodal large language model with exceptional region understanding and visual grounding capabilities.
 It can take user-defined region inputs (boxes) as well as generate long-form responses that are grounded to visual context.</p>
 </div>